 Finally, both pavers and stamped concrete present maintenance challenges.
 The gaps between pavers can attract pesky, hard-to-remove weeds, but a chipped or cracked paver can be easily replaced.
 No weeds should come through a stamped concrete, but crack repairs are more expensive and complicated.

 Concrete pavers and stamped concrete each offer distinct advantages for creating a patterned concrete surface.
-Cost, ease of installation, variety and upkeep are important considerations.
+Compare cost, ease of installation, variety and upkeep when you make your choice.